akash5k/fake-currency-detection/README.md

 	- Browse the input image of the currency note that you want to authenticate.
 Sample images of currency notes (both real and fake) are already present in the dataset.
 You can select an image from there too.
 	- Choose the denomination of the currency note.
 	- Click 'Submit' button
 5. This will lead to another GUI window.
-Select 'Click To Continue' and wait for the processing to end.
+Select 'Click To Process' and wait for the processing to end.
 The progress can be seen in the progress bar.
 6. Finally, the results will be displayed in another GUI window.
 The following details will be displayed.
 	- Input image
 	- Result statement (Number of features that are authentic)